Azure Functions on Kubernetes with KEDA

 Deploying a function app to Kubernetes

 You can deploy any function app to a Kubernetes cluster running KEDA.
 Since your functions run in a Docker container, your project needs a Dockerfile.
 You can create a Dockerfile by using the --docker option when calling func init to create the project.
-If you forgot to do this, you can always call func init again from the root of your Functions project, this time using the --docker-only option, as shown in the following example.
+If you forgot to create your Dockerfile, you can always call func init again from the root of your code project.

 func init --docker-only